-Multiple valve manufacturers and users worldwide are finding the value of valve preservation centered on vapor corrosion inhibitor (VCI) technology and related strategies.
+Multiple valve manufacturers and users worldwide are finding the value of valve preservation centred on vapour corrosion inhibitor (VCI) technology and related strategies.
 These strategies reduce manufacturing cycle time, counter the use of products hazardous to the environment and provide more effective corrosion protection than traditional methods.

 Another potential corrosion issue faces valve users.
 Valves are commonly found in boilers, piping systems and other infrastructure at industrial plants and facilities.
 Valves are often critical parts that should be backed up by spares.
 However, if spares are not properly protected, they may corrode during months or years of storage.
 If a replacement is suddenly needed, the corroded spare valve will only compound the problem, resulting in additional downtime while the valve is restored or a new one is ordered.